Far Cry: Far Cry Instincts: Evolution (2006)

-A sequel to Far Cry Instincts, released for the Xbox on March 27, 2006, Evolution features a new single-player campaign, albeit considerably shorter than that of Instincts, as well as new weapons, vehicles, an expanded map-maker and an extra multiplayer mode.
-Maps that are created on the Xbox version of Instincts can not be transferred to the Xbox 360 version.
+A sequel to Far Cry Instincts, released for the Xbox on March 27, 2006, Evolution features a new single-player campaign, albeit considerably shorter than that of Instincts, as well as new weapons, vehicles, an expanded mapmaker and an extra multiplayer mode.
+Maps that are created on the Xbox version of Instincts cannot be transferred to the Xbox 360 version.

-Far Cry Instincts: Predator (2006)

-Far Cry Instincts: Predator, released for the Xbox 360 on the same day as Far Cry Instincts: Evolution, includes graphically enhanced versions of both Instincts and Evolution.

-Far Cry Vengeance (2006)

-Far Cry Vengeance is a port of Far Cry Instincts: Evolution for the Wii, developed and published by Ubisoft on December 12, 2006 in North America, January 5, 2007 in Europe, and February 28 in Australia.
-The game features changed controls, new weapons and vehicles, and three additional levels.

-Paradise Lost (2007)

-Paradise Lost is a rail shooter arcade game port of Far Cry Instincts developed by Global VR and published by Ubisoft in 2007.
-Players use stationary turrets armed with rockets and grenades as power-ups.

 Far Cry 3: Blood Dragon (2013)

 Blood Dragon is a stand-alone "expansion pack" based on the world of Far Cry 3.
 Although Blood Dragon does not continue the story of Far Cry 3, it shares the same game engine and gameplay mechanics.
 News of its development was leaked by the Brazilian ratings board, which awarded an 18+ certification based on the title's references to violence, sex, and drugs.
-The game's retrospective story, characters and visual style are inspired by 1980's action movies, especially those starring Arnold Schwarzenegger, such as Commando, The Terminator, and Predator, and Sylvester Stallone, like Cobra, First Blood, and Rocky IV.
+The game's retrospective story, characters and visual style are inspired by 1980s action movies, especially those starring Arnold Schwarzenegger, such as Commando, The Terminator, and Predator, and Sylvester Stallone, like Cobra, First Blood, and Rocky IV.
 Other film/television references include RoboCop, Escape from New York, Scarface and Teenage Mutant Ninja Turtles, among others.
 Pre-orders of the PC version received a digital copy of the soundtrack, produced by Melbourne, Australia-based Power Glove.
 Due to the success of the title, Ubisoft CEO Yves Guillemot has stated that the game may also get a retail release.

-A crossover title with the Trials series, Trials of the Blood Dragon is based on Far Cry 3: Blood Dragon, and was released in June 2016.
+A crossover title with the Trials series, Trials of the Blood Dragon is based on Far Cry 3: Blood Dragon and was released in June 2016.
 A remastered version of Blood Dragon is included in the season pass of Far Cry 6.